“If it doesn’t challenge you, it won’t change you.”

 The other 23 hours of recovery time along with proper nutrients for the body to replenish and grow are way more important!

 Whatever your goal is with strength training, remember that there are compromises along the way such as having too much muscle can limit flexibility in the body.

 Be aware of your goal in strength training because having too much muscle mass can be disadvantageous.

-Ultimately you want to build a body uniquely catered around your goals.
+Ultimately you want to build a body uniquely catered to your goals.

 Because I run, cycle, rock climb, and swim, I don’t want too much muscle because that will hinder my recreational goals.

-Now I perform strength training with the sole purpose for maintenance.
+Now I perform strength training with the sole purpose of maintenance.